 Take a stroll through the city’s Historic Old Town district to find a multitude of shopping boutiques, theaters and bars.
 With an almost overwhelming amount of things to do, you are bound to find something to suit your fancy.

 Fort Collins is also home to one of the highest concentrations of restaurants per capita in the United States.
 Fort Collins offers every kind of dining experience from fast food to five-star.
-Enjoy fine restaurants such as the Rio Grande Mexican Restaurant, The Pickle Barrel, Charco Broiler, La Luz Mexican Grill, Avagadro’s Number, Coopersmith’s Pub, Back Country Deli, Laporte Pizza or Mugs Coffee Lounge.
+Enjoy fine restaurants such as the Rio Grande Mexican Restaurant, The Pickle Barrel, Charco Broiler, La Luz Mexican Grill, Avagadro’s Number, Coopersmith’s Pub, Back Country Deli, Laporte Pizza, Mugs Coffee Lounge or Serious Texas BBQ.
 Bon Appetite!

 Fort Collins produces some of the most unique and delicious beers in the country.
 In fact, Fort Collins is the second largest producer of beer in the State of Colorado (which ranks third nationally in volume of beer pubs and craft breweries).
 Some of the breweries in Fort Collins includes Odell Brewing Company, Fort Collins Brewery, Equinox Brewing, Big Horn Brewery, Coopersmith’s Brew Pub, Anheuser-Busch, New Belgium Brewing Company, Funkwerks and Pateros Creek.
 On the last weekend every June, Old Town Fort Collins plays host to The Colorado Brewers Festival; one of the most well known beer festivals in the country.